-The spread of choice and quasi-markets in public education is giving more families the option to attend a school other than their neighborhood default.
+The spread of choice in public education is giving more families the option to attend a school other than their neighborhood default.
 As choice has proliferated, school assignment has grown increasingly centralized and algorithmic in order to respect heterogeneous preferences and various priorities based on family background.
-Centralized assignment mechanisms solve the problem of matching the limited supply of school seats to the demand for them by using centralized algorithms.
-Such mechanisms are employed in Boston, Charlotte, Denver, New Orleans, Newark, New York City, San Francisco, Washington, D.C., and numerous Asian and European countries.
+Centralized assignment mechanisms solve the problem of matching the demand for school seats with their limited supply by using centralized algorithms.
+Such mechanisms are employed in numerous school and college admission institutions in America, Africa, Asia, and Europe.
 Well-designed centralized assignment provides a transparent way to achieve a fair and efficient school seat allocation, while narrowing the scope for strategic behavior (Abdulkadiroğlu and Sönmez, 2003).

 Moreover, centralized assignment generates valuable data for empirical research on education.
-In particular, when a school is oversubscribed, mechanisms often use random lotteries to ration limited seats.
+In particular, when a school is oversubscribed, mechanisms often use random lotteries to ration limited seats among applicants.
 This generates quasi-experimental variation in school assignment that opens the door to a variety of impact evaluations.
-Researchers used such variation to study schools in the Bay Area (Bergman, 2016), Boston (Angrist et al., 2016), Charlotte-Mecklenburg (Hastings et al., 2009; Deming, 2011; Deming et al., 2014), Denver (Abdulka-diroğlu et al., 2016), and New York (Bloom and Unterman, 2014; Abdulkadiroğlu et al., 2014b).
+Researchers used such variation to study schools in the Bay Area (Bergman, 2016), Boston (Angrist et al., 2016), Charlotte-Mecklenburg (Hastings et al., 2009; Deming, 2011; Deming et al., 2014), Denver (Abdulkadiroğlu et al., 2017), and New York (Bloom and Unterman, 2014; Abdulkadiroğlu et al., 2014b).

 Centralized assignment mechanisms combine lotteries, preferences, and priorities into complex stratified randomized experiments.
 Empirical research designs based on such mechanisms therefore need to condition on appropriate objects to isolate random components of their data-generating mechanisms.
-Yet, the above empirical work provides only a limited foundation for how their research designs extract a conditionally random assignment.2 Although the theoretical market design literature has analyzed the welfare and strategic properties of mechanisms, it has so far little guidance to offer empirical researchers.
+Yet, the above empirical work provides only a limited foundation for how the research designs extract a conditionally random assignment.2